jiubadiandao/Piccolo/README.md

 ```
 sudo codesign --force --deep --sign - bin/PiccoloEditor
 ```
+and be careful for cmakelist low version and vulkansdk
 ### Build on Ubuntu 20.04
 You can execute the **build_linux.sh** to build the binaries.